IEC-lab/Ganglia/README.md

 # Ganglia
-Ganglia for Management of Clusters
+Ganglia for Management of Clusters.